C4ptainCrunch/thesis/source/index.rst

 ~~~~~~~~~~

 To replace the random play by heavy playouts in the simulation step of MCTS, :cite:`AlphaGo,AlphaGoZero,AlphaZero` proposes to use deep convolutional neural networks trained on TPUs (Tensor Processing Units) to estimate the value of a game state without having to play it.
 This can greatly enhance the performance
 of the algorithm because much less playouts are required.
-While these methods seem to be extermely promising, due to size of the networks, the time and price of the hardware required to train them, we chose not to implement these techniques.
+While these methods seem to be extremely promising, due to size of the networks, the time and price of the hardware required to train them, we chose not to implement these techniques.

 Related work
 ~~~~~~~~~~~~

 The amount of work being done on MCTS applied to games, and in particular to the game of Go, is to big to be be cited here and mentioning them here would be out of the scope of this work.
-But we do think that some of these works still might interest the reader as they apply to Mancala games. :cite:`Davis2002` uses a genetic algorithm to optimize weights of a handcrafted evaluation function while :cite:`Pekar2020` surveys the reasearch on Mancala games and suggests a novel heuristic.
+But we do think that some of these works still might interest the reader as they apply to Mancala games. :cite:`Davis2002` uses a genetic algorithm to optimize weights of a handcrafted evaluation function while :cite:`Pekar2020` surveys the research on Mancala games and suggests a novel heuristic.
 Some other students also have written on the subject such as :cite:`Berkman2016,Rovaris2016,Birell2019`.